jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-stream-wrapper.rst

 .. note::

-    Because Amazon S3 requires a Content-Length header to be specified before the payload of a request is sent, the data to be uploaded in a PutObject operation is internally buffered using a PHP temp stream until the stream is flushed or closed.
+    Because |S3| requires a Content-Length header to be specified before the payload of a request is sent, the data to be uploaded in a PutObject operation is internally buffered using a PHP temp stream until the stream is flushed or closed.